DOTS

 2015

-At the pop-up exhibition of Stadslab Luchtkwaliteit at the Rotterdam Stadsmakerscongres 2015 Studio Dust presented ‘Dots’ .
-This project aims to visualize the invisible matter of air pollution.
-This is done by literally showing the measurement material of the RIVM.
-Fine dust in the air can be measured in different ways.
-This machine is giving the data of fine dust by catching the fine dust in the air for 1 hour on a piece of paper, and then measuring with light (in a specific way) how much fine dust the paper contains.
-This data is reflecting the amount of fine dust in the air.
-But the material itself tells a wonderful story!
+Dots was shown at the pop-up exhibition of City Lab Air Quality.
+Visualizing the invisible matter of air pollution.
+By literally showing the measurement material of the RIVM.
+These dots on paper come from a machine.
+It is giving the data by catching the fine dust in the air for 1 hour on a piece of paper, and then measuring with light reveals how much fine dust the paper contains.
+But the material itself tells a story!
 All the dots differ in grey tone.
 By comparing different locations and times it gives a visual insight of the air.
 The north of the Netherlands has almost white dots; Rotterdam ‘s-Gravendijkwal has dark grey and even black dots.
-These dots show also the story of human behavior.
+The dots on New Years Evening are almost pinkish from the fireworks.
+A story of human behavior.

 The dots reveal that the